 There are two main types of free laptop deals – those with a separate internet connection, and those with the connection built-in (integrated).
 The internet connection will be the same type for both, using 3G technology to connect, and broadly speaking they will have the same capabilities.

-Free laptops with built-in broadband
+Free laptop bargains with built-in broadband

 These deals offer laptops with mobile broadband built in, meaning you don’t have to plug in a USB modem to get online.
 Everything you need is installed and ready to go out-of-the-box.
 You can still use other internet connections, although these will need setting up individually.